 - Look at Benchmarks – Many organizations aren’t sure what an organization of their size should be spending, so they enter the budgeting process blind.
-Make sure to seek out data that is available for your industry, or even take a look at our IT Budget Calculator, for clues about what organizations like yours are spending.
+Make sure to seek out data that is available for your industry for clues about what organizations like yours are spending.

 - Estimate Carefully – One of the challenges small and medium sized organizations have when it comes to establishing a budget is accurately estimating revenue and expenses.
 It’s typical to over- or under-estimate, causing companies to over-spend and put their financial health at risk, or to limit their growth by underspending in key categories.
 To estimate more accurately, create a budget that includes a conservative and an aggressive scenario.

 A recent survey of medium sized businesses found that 80 percent expect to spend as much or more on IT in 2019 as compared to 2018.
 Small companies are expecting to spend more on hardware, such as new desktop computers or mobile devices, while larger organizations are increasing their spending on cloud infrastructure.
 Top reasons given for growth in IT spending included the need to upgrade outdated infrastructure, higher priority given to IT projects, increased security concerns, and growth.

 We’re curious about what the businesses in our neck of the world are planning to spend on IT this year.
 Please participate in our IT Budget Survey by clicking the link below.
 We’ll announce our findings in an upcoming blog.